Once you have your car insurance policy up and running, do you know what you're expected to tell your insurer and when?

 7. Your driving licence status changes

-Whether it's you or your named driver, we'll need to know if there's a change to your licence in case you get pulled over by police and they need to check your details against the Motor Insurance Database.
+Whether it's you or your named driver, we'll need to know if there's a change to your licence in case you get pulled over by police and they need to check you or the named driver’s details against the Motor Insurance Bureau.

 If you've changed your name but not told us, it could land you in a sticky situation.
-You'd need to let us know if you or any named drivers have had your licence revoked, or suspended or if you've been banned from driving.
+You'd need to let us know if you or any named drivers have had your licence revoked or suspended or if you or the named driver have been banned from driving.

 8. The registered keeper of the car changes